The research in the lab focus on four key issues in child social development:

 - Children’s eyewitness testimony

-- Children’s understanding of concepts of life, death and the role of spirituality in their development
+- Children’s understanding of concepts of false-belief

 - Children’s peer social interactions.